aineon/velvet-goldmine/TESTING.md

     - Edit/delete links are bold on hover
 - **_Size Select Box_**:
     - Only visible on products with sizes
-    - Differents size box options for clothing and footwear
+    - Different size box options for clothing and footwear
     - Allows users to choose a desired size from the options available
     - Clicking the arrow triggers a dropdown of available sizes
 - **_Quantity Select Box_**: